You can make an inexpensive desk and shelving unit in just one day. DIY Desk & Shelving Unit Teen Boy.

 You can also have your home improvement store cut your shelving/desk pieces to size to eliminate the need for some of the tools used.

 Decide where you would like your wall mounted tracks.

 It is best if the wall mounted tracks are screwed into wall studs for maximum support of the shelves and their contents.
 A stud finder can give you an accurate location.

-After determining where the metal tracking is to be installed simply use a drill to insert a screw into the wall to secure the tracking.
+After determining where the metal track is to be installed simply use a drill to insert a screw into the wall to secure the tracking.
 We applied the screws at the top, then bottom, then center.

 The brackets, which hold the shelves, simply slide into the tracking.

 I am pretty proud to say that I myself cut each of the wood panels down to the size needed.
 This was my first time using a circular saw.
-I made sure to measure twice before each cut to insure no mistakes were made.
+I made sure to measure twice before each cut to ensure no mistakes were made.